ralucaportase/flot-charting-plugin/README.md

 Flot plugin that makes charting easy and efficient.

-A chart takes a stream of data and draws a certain number of samples as a graph.
+A chart takes one or more streams of data, keeps a number of samples in a buffer called HistoryBuffer and draws them as a graph.
-It does maintain a HistoryBuffer with a predetermined size and width.

-The HistoryBuffer uses internally a circular buffer - taken from https://github.com/trevnorris/cbuffer

 How to use
 ----------